brimdata/grafana-zed-datasource/README.md

 ### One row per metric

-An example that uses this approach is the
-[weekly fuel prices (all data)](https://dgsaie.mise.gov.it/open_data_export.php?export-id=4&export-type=csv) link in the [Italian fuel price data](https://dgsaie.mise.gov.it/open-data) that's freely available under the [IODL 2.0 license](https://it.wikipedia.org/wiki/Italian_Open_Data_License).
+Some example data that uses this approach is the [weekly fuel prices (all data)](https://dgsaie.mise.gov.it/open_data_export.php?export-id=4&export-type=csv) link in the [Italian fuel price data](https://dgsaie.mise.gov.it/open-data), which is freely available under the [IODL 2.0 license](https://it.wikipedia.org/wiki/Italian_Open_Data_License).
 We'll start by downloading a copy with the English language column headers and peek at the data in its original form.